SarthakMakhija/tech-lessons-posts/content/en/blog/many_flavors_of_networking_io/index.md

 All the IO operations like accepting new connections: `listener.Accept(..)`, reading from connection: `connection.Read(...)` and writing to connection: `connection.Write(...)` are blocking.

+> Blocking I/O means the thread execution gets stuck waiting for an I/O operation to complete, like reading data from
+> a file or writing to a file.
+The thread can't do anything else until the I/O operation finishes.
+>
+> This waiting state often leads to a context switch.
+The operating system temporarily suspends the blocked thread and
+> switches to another ready-to-run thread, maximizing CPU utilization.

 **Pros:**
 - Easy to understand and implement.